FLASHBACK FRIDAY: 2010 MOTOCROSS DES NATIONS

 The last time the USA won the Motocross des Nations was in 2011 in France.
 The year before the MXDN was held in Lakewood, Colorado.
 The high elevation and hard pack track of Lakewood, Colorado, was the stage for racing that September.
 The dream team was Ryan Dungey, Trey Canard and Andrew Short.
 The MXDN teams often feature a good blend of past, present and future, and this was a good example of that.
 Andrew Short was the local and the seasoned veteran.
 Ryan Dungey was fresh off his first 450 Championship.
 Trey Canard was the young rider of the group and had just won the 250 National Championship.

 Many things make the MXDN unique.
 Riders compete as part of an actual team–despite usually riding for different brands–instead of individual efforts under the same tent and sponsors.
 The MXDN also brings the best racers from around the world to compete on the same track in the same conditions over the same two days.
 As one of the oldest true motocross events, the Motocross des Nations has a level of prestige not found in many parts of the sport.
-Unfortunately, in recent years other events have crept into U.S. riders’ schedules and many have shied away from racing it.
+Unfortunately, in recent years other events have crept into U.S. riders’ schedules and many have shied away from racing ithe MXDN, but with this year’s race to be held in Colorado—all the Americans volunteered.

-The combined 250/450 moto kicked things off on Sunday.
+On Sunday the first combined 250/450 moto kicked things off on Sunday.
 On the gate were USA’s Trey Canard and Ryan Dungey.
 Jonathan Barragan of Spain would steal the holeshot, but Dungey was quick to reel him in.
-It wasn’t long before he found out that he was being reeled in by someone as well, Tony Cairoli.
-This was the race where the 2010 450 World Champion would duke it out with the 2010 Supercross/National Champion.
+It wasn’t long before he found out that he was being reeled in by someone as well—it was Tony Cairoli.
+This was the race where the 2010 450 World Champion would duke it out with the 2010 AMA Supercross/National Champion.
 The anticipation fizzled as Dungey pulled away to take the win.
 Where was Trey Canard?
 He got tangled with Zach Osborne on the start and had to settle for 12th.

 xv6s4742Trey Canard fought valiantly, but trouble in both motos left him out of the top five.